vacu9708/Data-structure/Priority queue/README.md

 # Priority queue
-A priority queue is a collection of data elements similar to a regular queue in which each element additionally has a "priority" associated with it.
-In a priority queue, an element with high priority is served before an element with low priority.
+>A priority queue is a collection of data elements similar to a regular queue in which each element additionally has a "priority" associated with it.<br>
+>In a priority queue, an >element with high priority is served before an element with low priority.

 ## Why is heap used instead of linked list to implement priority queue?
 * **Heap**